 Structure of the pituitary gland

-In the histological sectional image, it is easy to see that the pituitary consists of two parts: the adenohypophysis (anterior lobe of the pituitary) and neurohypophysis (posterior lobe of the pituitary).
+In the histological sectional image, it is easy to see that the pituitary consists of 2 parts: the adenohypophysis (anterior lobe of the pituitary) and neurohypophysis (posterior lobe of the pituitary).

 Neurohypophysis and portal system